-This article describes the concept of a project and a solution in Visual Studio.
-It also briefly covers how to create a new project and the Solution Explorer tool window.
+This page describes the concept of a project and a solution in Visual Studio.
+It also briefly covers the Solution Explorer tool window and how to create a new project.

 This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see Projects and solutions in Visual Studio for Mac.

-When you create an app, website, plug-in, etc. in Visual Studio, you start with a project.
+When you create an app or website in Visual Studio, you start with a project.
 In a logical sense, a project contains all files that are compiled into an executable, library, or website.
 Those files can include source code, icons, images, data files, and so on.
 A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.

 You don't have to use solutions or projects in Visual Studio to edit, build, and debug code.
 You can simply open the folder that contains your source files in Visual Studio and start editing.
 For more information, see Develop code in Visual Studio without projects or solutions.